Our Members and Alumni

-Meet our Netcito members, a diverse group of highly successful entrepreneurs from around the United States.
+Meet our Netcito community, a diverse group of highly successful entrepreneurs from around the United States.

 Felix Brandon Lloyd is Co-Founder and Chief Dad of Zoobean, provides web services to help libraries and schools better engage families and facilitate reading programs for their communities.
 In April 2014, Felix and Zoobean Co-Founder Jordan Bookey were featured on the ABC television show “Shark Tank” through which they gained an investment from businessman Mark Cuban.